ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 Here you can see the render method that takes input data and returns what to display.
 This example uses an XML-like syntax called [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html).
-Input data that is passed into the component can be accessed by render() via this.props.
+Input data that is passed into the component can be accessed by `render()` via `this.props`.
 JSX is optional in React so if you want to, you can implement the returning HTML in pure Javascript.

-*Also notice the comment on the top of the file.
-It’s required to make the compilation from JSX to plain Javascript to work so it’s very important.*
+*Attention: Notice the comment on top of the file.
+It’s required to make the compilation from JSX to plain Javascript to work.*

 The JSX compiler will produce the following Javascript: